Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 What Is the Best or Ideal RiR for Muscle Growth?

-After figuring out what is RiR in lifting, it’s important to know that an RiR of 0-4 is optimal for muscle growth because, within this range, a lifter is close enough to failure to elicit a near-optimal growth response.7
+Once you understand RiR in lifting, it’s crucial to recognize that an RiR of 0-4 is ideal for muscle growth.
+Within this range, a lifter approaches failure closely enough to stimulate a near-optimal growth response.7

 A RiR 5-10 can still stimulate muscle growth; however, with so many reps in reserve, the corresponding musculature may not be pushed hard enough to maximize a training session.
 At RiR 0, the muscle is pushed to its limit and will grow and repair, but the set stops right before failure, which may increase the risk of injury and excessive fatigue.

 Therefore, repeated training sets to muscular failure or an RiR of 0 should be limited to lessen the chances of injury and mitigate fatigue within a mesocycle.
-So when asking what does RiR mean in fitness or lifting, be sure to understand that it’s not always best to push to failure on every single set.
+Therefore, when inquiring about the meaning of RiR in fitness or lifting, it’s important to recognize that pushing to failure on every set may not always be the most effective approach.

 Of course, RiR can become a crutch when an athlete uses RiR as an excuse to not push themselves as hard as they could when their fatigue is higher than usual.
 Anchoring, as discussed before, can help mitigate the subjectivity issue of RiR since it will be previous performances based.

-However, the evidence supporting RiR 0-4 being optimal may not be as accurate of the ideal RiR range as the industry may believe.9 In one study, participants training at 0-4 RiR had similar muscle growth to participants training at 5-7 RiR.10 In other cases, lower fatigue hypertrophy, or muscle growth, programs have been shown to be effective as well due to lower systemic fatigue.
+However, the evidence supporting RiR 0-4 being optimal may not be as accurate of the ideal RiR range as the industry may believe.10 In one study, participants training at 0-4 RiR had similar muscle growth to participants training at 5-7 RiR.11 In other cases, lower fatigue hypertrophy, or muscle growth, programs have been shown to be effective as well due to lower systemic fatigue.

 Some lifters might find that low RiR works better for them and some may find that high RiR works better for them so keep on experimenting.